 Assignment Responsibility

-The responsibility for assigning faculty workloads make roughly equivalent contributions department’steaching, research, and servicein a consistent and transparent manner. rests with the unit administrator.
-It is the responsibility of the unit administrator individual to ensure full compliance with this policy and that the unit meets its instructional responsibilities.
+The unit administrator is responsible for administering the unit’s workload policy, consistently and transparently assigning faculty workloads, and ensuring that all faculty equitably contribute to the unit’s mission according to their position requirements.
+Ensuring full compliance with this policy and the unit’s meeting of instructional responsibilities is the responsibility of the unit administrator

 Timing

-Workloads for individual faculty are assigned annually, to ensure that the unit meets its instructional responsibility while respecting the faculty member’s academic goals.
+Workloads for individual faculty are assigned annually, to ensure that the unit meets its instructional responsibility while respecting the faculty member’s professional and academic goals.
 A faculty member’s workload applies to the following academic year and is developed in consultation between the faculty member and unit administrator.
-There are times when modifications to faculty workloads (either individual workloads or workloads for an entire academic unit) must be made outside of the annual cycle for reasons including (but not limited to): significant enrollment fluctuations, natural disasters, health pandemics, changes to faculty’s personal or academic circumstances, or significant changes in external funding.
-If a mid-cycle workload modification is necessary, faculty and unit administrators should afford reasonable written notice of and input on potential changes to be made.
-The College is responsible for ensuring that any such modifications do not jeopardize future merit raise, promotion and/or tenure decisions, e.g., this could require a pause of a faculty member’s “tenure clock” or similar decisions.
+In exceptional circumstances, a faculty member or unit administrator may request a modification to a previously agreed upon workload assignment.
+When modifications to faculty workloads are made outside of the annual cycle, faculty and unit administrators will detail modifications in writing.

-Areas
+Areas of Faculty Workload

-For UNT faculty, the areas of professional responsibility include teaching, research, and service.
+For UNT faculty, the areas of professional responsibility include teaching, research, and service as outlined in UNT Policy 06.007 Full-Time Faculty and Academic Administrator Annual Review, and Academic Administrator Reappointment.
+Service may include contributions to the university, professional service (locally, regionally, nationally, and internationally), and service to the local/regional/national/global community.
 For faculty with administrative roles, administration is also included as an area of professional responsibility, as reflected in the workload report.

 Balancing & Percentages